Bank Of England

 With professional support from a broker like AvaTrade, you can take advantage of the opportunities that arise from the Bank of England central bank meetings.

 Check AvaTrade’s economic calendar to learn the time and date of the next BoE event, and mark it on your calendar.

 - A Rich Selection of U.K. Assets:

-Trade GBP/USD currency pair and British assets like Barclays stocks, Vodafone stocks, and FTSE 100 index with great trading conditions.
+Trade GBP/USD currency pair and British assets like Barclays stocks, Vodafone stocks, and UK 100 with great trading conditions.